acidb/react-starter/README.md

 $ npm start

-This (npm start) will run the ionic project in browser.
-For testing the app on a device or emulator run:
+This (npm start) will run the react project in browser.

-$ ionic cordova platform add ios
-$ ionic cordova run ios

-You can do the same for Android by substituting ios for android.

 Feel free to reach out on https://mobiscroll.com if there is any trouble.